 Old Brewery Greenwich Brewpub no longer brewing Pepys Building, Old Royal Naval College SE10 9LW First sold beer: February 2010 Brewing ceased: January 2016

 Founded by one of British brewing’s most influential figures, Greenwich-born Alastair Hook, Meantime was a trailblazer of contemporary brewing both in the capital and in the rest of the UK.
-For a time the second-oldest brewery in the capital, it became the first of the 21st century London brewers bought by a multinational, leading eventually but somewhat inevitably to its demise.
+For a time the second-oldest brewery in the capital, it became the first of the 21st century London brewers bought by a multinational.
+Though the main production brewery was closed in 2024 with the brands moved elsewhere, Meantime’s link to Greenwich was revived late in 2025 with the opening of a new North Greenwich brewpub which proclaims itself ‘the home of Meantime’.

 Four years later he helped create Freedom in Parsons Green, London, the first successful and long-lived UK craft lager brewery: it’s still in operation today, although in Staffordshire under different ownership.
 In 1998 he was involved in setting up two of Britain’s earliest US-style upmarket brewpub-restaurants: Mash and Air in Manchester (closed in 2000) and Mash in Great Portland Street, London (closed in 2007).